Gallicianò: Territory

-The center is at 621m above sea level, on the right bank of the river Amendolea.
+The center is at 621 m above sea level, on the right bank of the river Amendolea.
 It falls into the Aspromonte National Park, lying itself on the southern slope of the Aspromonte.

 History

 The presence of man is attested in the valley of Amendolea since the Neolithic age.
-The first inhabited village of the area was Peripoli, a fortified city of Magno-Greek period.
+The first inhabited village of the area was Peripoli, a fortified city of Magna Graecia.

 The earliest documentary evidence of Gallicianò, dating back to 1060, is found in the "Brebion of the Byzantine metropolitan church of Reggio Calabria", edited by Byzantinist André Guillou.
 In this document the center is referred to as "to galikianòn".

-Τhe name derives from Gallicum, a city close to modern Kilkis, from where the inhabitants recovered in southern Italy after the disasters that provoked Bulgarian raids.
+Τhe name derives from Gallicum, the medieval name of the modern city of Kilkis, from where the inhabitants came to recover in southern Italy after the disasters caused by Bulgarian raids.
 Another assumption is that it could derive from the Roman family Gallicius, which had land possessions (Gallicianum) in the area.

 Until the modern age, it was a possession of the fief of Amendolea, and followed the affairs of that village.
 It was a comune at the end of the '700-early' 800, later becoming a frazione of Condofuri.

 Severely damaged by the earthquake of 1783, it has maintained its primitive structure.
 The floods of 1951 and 1971 forced many people to leave the village.